 In the studio

-From the start The Beatles knew that the song would be adjoined to Sgt Pepper's title track.
-From take one it included the "Billy Shears" introduction.
+From the start The Beatles knew that ‘With A Little Help From My Friends’ would be adjoined to Sgt Pepper‘s title track.
+From take one it included the “Billy Shears” introduction.

 He was to be a character in this operetta, this whole thing that we were doing, so this gave him a good intro, wherever he came in the album; in fact it was the second track.
 It was a nice place for him, but wherever it came, it gave us an intro.
 Again, because it was the pot era, we had to slip in a little reference: ‘I get high!’